jupyter/governance/governance.md

     contracting work (including the reportee, i.e. the reportee + 1 is the max).
 This avoids effective majorities resting on one person.

-As of September 2014, the NumFOCUS Subcommittee is composed of: Fernando Perez, Brian Granger, Thomas Kluyver, Matthias Bussonnier and Stefan van der Walt.
- Stefan is currently the non-council member.

 Institutional Partners and Funding
 ==================================